xfei3/FilePWDCracker/README.md

 Argument 7: key alias, only use for cracking key password in keystore as you need to provide key alias first.
 For other functions, just use NO-KEYPASS

-Argument 8: Starting ASCII, default is 32, see details below
+Argument 8: Starting ASCII, default is 32, see algorithm details below

-Argument 9: Ending ASCII, default is 126, see details below
+Argument 9: Ending ASCII, default is 126, see algorithm details below

 Argument 10: char exclusion.
-For example, say the password contains char 46 to 58, and you can exclude some chars like 47-48,55-56.
-If you just want to exclude single char, then just use something like 47-47
+For example, say the password contains chars from 46 to 58, and then you can exclude chars like java -jar ....
+47-48,55-56.
+If you just want to exclude single char, then use something like 47-47. see algorithm details below.

 # Algorithm
 Permutation generation is based on answer in https://stackoverflow.com/questions/16848918/how-to-generate-the-password-with-permutation-of-string .